Song-Ming/DSA3101-Group-14/README.md

 ## src

 **ppscore:**
-Correlation analysis of variables in the dataset with customer engagement (subscribed).
+Correlation analysis of variables in the dataset with customer engagement (subscribed) using predictive power score.

 **impact analysis:**
 Computation of conversion rate and retention rate from dataset.